Nikhil27b/CoronaVirus-Responsive-Website/README.md

 # CoronaVirus-Responsive-Website
-This website build with bootstrap and js
+This website build using bootstrap , html , css and js . this website shows live data of covid-19 from the serve api. anyone can clone this website for education purpose .